 are two contenders that also scored 10 out of 10s for versatility.
 The Cats Meow excels on shorter backpacking trips, extended car camping trips, or adventures where you might expect to feel a bit of moisture.
 The Salsa works for those fast and light backpacking trips, but is also comfortable enough to be used on extended car camping trips, especially as it ensures that the sleeper has adequate space to move around in.

-The Western Mountaineering UltraLite is a very versatile bag.
-For warm-summer nights to shoulder-season alpine forays.
-Here we stayed cozy in the Western Mountaineering UltraLite even during a very cold late season rain storm.
+The WM UltraLite is a very versatile bag, performing well on both warm summer nights to shoulder-season alpine forays.
+Here we stayed cozy in the Western Mountaineering UltraLite even during a very cold late season rainstorm.

-The UltraLite is the one of the best sleeping bag in our review for 3-season use.
+is the one of the best sleeping bags in our review for 3-season use.
 Because it's so warm, it's best suited for travel in the mid to high elevations in the middle of the summer.
 It is also warm enough to stretch your season into the shorter days of fall and transitional periods in the spring.
 If you're someone who gets cold easily, the UltraLite could be your anytime, anywhere 3-season bag.
-It's plenty warm for most summer-time mountaineering in the lower-48 and lower regions of Canada, and is light and compact enough for spring multi-day ski touring missions.
+It's plenty warm for most summer-time mountaineering in the lower-48 and lower regions of Canada and is light and compact enough for spring multi-day ski touring missions.

 One of the reasons that we prefer high-quality down sleeping bags is that they have a very long lifespan if they are well taken care of.
 Unlike synthetic fabrics, they can be stuffed and unstuffed over and over without breaking down the insulation.
 If you are able to buy a quality bag that can handle most, if not all, of your on trail (or off trail) adventures, you will save some cash in the long run.

-The Western Mountaineering Ultralite is a former Editors' Choice and remains a fantastic and versatile bag.
-THe only reason it didn't win our over-all Editors' Choice is beacuse its a little warmer than most people need for backpacking and the MegaLite featuring less insulation compresses smaller and is 5-ounces lighter.
-However with that said; for cold sleepers or colder than average conditions the UltraLite is tough to beat.
+The WM Ultralite is a former Editors' Choice and remains a fantastic and versatile bag.
+The only reason it didn't win our overall Editors' Choice is that it's a little warmer than most people need for backpacking, and the MegaLite featuring less insulation compresses smaller and is 5-ounces lighter.
+However, for cold sleepers or colder than average conditions the UltraLite is tough to beat.